Picking up (quarry retrieval)

 Dogs used for picking up should:

-- Be trained, under control and responsive to your instructions at all times.
+- Be trained, under control and responsive to your instructions.

 - Deliver game readily to hand and without damage.
 A hard-mouthed dog (one which damages game) should not be working in the shooting field.